tatianegercina/FinTech/02-Homework/05-APIs/Instructions/README.md

 * Remember to add the `.env` files to the `.gitignore` configuration to avoid exposing your API keys in your GitHub repository.

+* A `.gitignore` file contains file names and extensions of files that you don't want to pushed to your repository.
+For more information on how a `gitignore` works, you can read the documentation [here](https://docs.github.com/en/github/using-git/ignoring-files).

 ---

 ### Submission